javelit/docs/content/develop/api-reference/command-line/hello.md

 #### Example 1: Run the Hello app with default settings

-To verify that Jeamlit is installed correctly, this command runs an example app included in the Jeamlit library.
+To verify that Javelit is installed correctly, this command runs an example app included in the Javelit library.
 From any directory, execute the following:

 ```
-jeamlit hello
+javelit hello
 ```

-Jeamlit will start the Hello app and open it in your default browser.
-The source for the Hello app can be [viewed in GitHub](https://github.com/jeamlit/jeamlit/tree/develop/lib/jeamlit/hello).
+Javelit will start the Hello app and open it in your default browser.
+The source for the Hello app can be [viewed in GitHub](https://github.com/javelit/javelit/tree/develop/lib/javelit/hello).

 #### Example 2: Run the Hello app with a custom config option value

 To run the Hello app with a blue accent color, from any directory, execute the following:

 ```
-jeamlit hello --theme.primaryColor=blue
+javelit hello --theme.primaryColor=blue
 ```